mjbernet3/insurance_prediction/README.md

 <img width="400" alt="age" src="https://user-images.githubusercontent.com/46691358/98428500-cd22ca00-206f-11eb-8a4f-74607d822914.png">

 The results of this data exploration lead us to believe that smoking is by far the most important feature in determing an individual's risk for high insurance costs, with age and BMI still playing a modest role.
-Since smoking has such strong influence, we believe the best split between high and low-to-medium cost should be defined by the separation between charges for smokers and non-smokers.
-We will confirm and expand upon this claim in our clustering results section.
+Since smoking has such strong influence, we believe the best split between high and low cost should be defined by the separation between charges for smokers and non-smokers.
+We will confirm and expand upon this claim in our unsupervised results section.

 ## Unsupervised Learning